edobry/chitin/README.md

 - `tfGetLockTableItem`: get a specific TF remote state lock digest
 - `tfUpdateLockDigest`: set a specific TF remote state lock digest
 - `tfSourceToLocal`: convert a terraform module source to a local path, useful for development
+- `tgMigrate`: runs a tfMigrate migration using `terragrunt`

 #### Network

 Functions:

 - `checksumUrl`: downloads a file from a url and checksums it

+#### Github

+Functions:

+- `githubOpenDirectory`: opens the current git repository directory in the Github UI

 ### Contributing